WerWolv/EdiZon/README.md

 6. Results are appended to the bookmark list.
 Test them to see the validity of the chain when the game state change, especially after relaunching the game.
 When satisfied that a good bookmark entry is found press Y while highlighting the bookmark to add it to the cheat code file.
 7. Pointer search can be paused by holddown ZL+B. Normal functionality of the app is all available while pointer search is pause.
 8. Start pointer search again to resume (step 4 or 5), in resume case the currently search parameters are used for future iteration of the loop, intermediate targets that are queued up for processing is preserved.
 Very important to ensure memory search results is valid before continuing the pointer chain search, repeat step 2 if necessary.
 To abort the search and start from scratch press ZL+"+".

+Interpreting the pointer chain search status display.
+F=(pointer chain found) Z=(depth from target) (index to intermediate target being processed currently at this depth)/(total number of of intermediate targets at this depth)

 Original functinality of Edizon on game save is available when launched without a game running.